• Skip to primary navigation

 Honey makes the butter melt just a little bit faster than plain butter does.
 Keeping the butter cold is crucial to building flaky pastry layers!
 Don't stress too much about this — if the butter ever starts to feel warm, soft, or sticky, just pop the dough in the freezer for 10 minutes to give the butter a moment to firm up before continuing.

-Why doesn't this recipe have cups measurements?
-I don't have a kitchen scale.
+👩🏻🍳 Why doesn't this recipe have volume/cups measurements?

 A kitchen scale is extremely worth it for making these biscuits.
 The recipe relies on a specific ratio of flour to buttermilk to butter which relies on accurate weight measurements.